Nazeim/docs.wavesplatform/docs/en/waves-node/running-waves-node-in-yandex-cloud.md

 # Running Waves Node in Yandex.Cloud

-You can run Waves node in Yandex.Cloud.
-You can use Waves node for mining or development and testing of a decentralised applications.
+You can run Waves node in Yandex.Cloud for mining or development and testing of decentralised applications.
 With Waves Node in cloud, you can launch private blockchain network, create custom tokens, quickly generate and process transactions.

 ## To Run Waves Node in Yandex.Cloud